requests-cache/requests-cache/docs/user_guide/serializers.md

 ![](../_static/file-yaml_32px.png)
 ![](../_static/file-toml_32px.png)

-By default, responses are serialized using {py:mod}`pickle`, but some alternative serializers are also included.
-These are mainly intended for use with {py:class}`.FileCache`, but are compatible with the other backends as well.
+Some alternative serializers are included, mainly intended for use with {py:class}`.FileCache`.

 :::{note}
-Some serializers require additional dependencies
+Some of these serializers require additional dependencies, listed in the sections below.
 :::

 ## Specifying a Serializer